 > Soneva Fushi.
 An iconic Maldivian resort.
 Unreal food, famous water slides into the ocean, impeccable service and a great focus on sustainability.

 > Avani+.
-A brand new resort located in Baa atoll, with an amazing house reef, a great dive centre and a range of rooms which means they’re suitable for couples, families and friends.
+A relaxed resort located in Baa atoll, with an amazing house reef, great dive centre and a range of rooms which means they’re suitable for couples, families and friends.

 Some other popular resorts include: Six Senses Laamu for sustainability focused luxury, Joali for incredible design and Lux* for more relaxed vibes.